Sugarcube08/Wish-Web/README.md

 4. The slideshow will automatically start with background music, and the images will transition based on the audio track associated with each image.

 ## Customization ✨
+- **Update the `media.json` file**: This is the new configuration file that defines the sequence of media items in the slideshow.
+Each entry contains the paths to the image, audio, and background video:
+    ```json
+    [
+        {
+            "image": "images/photo1.jpg",
+            "audio": "audios/audio1.mp3",
+            "video": "bgv/video1.mp4"
+        },
+        {
+            "image": "images/photo2.jpg",
+            "audio": "audios/audio2.mp3",
+            "video": "bgv/video2.mp4"
+        }
+    ]
+    ```
+    - Update the paths with your media files and ensure the sequence matches your intended order.

+- **Update the `messages.txt` file**: Each line in this file corresponds to a message that will appear with the respective image/audio/video:
+    ```
+    This is photo 1
+    This is photo 2
+    ...
+    ```

-- To change the appearance of the slideshow, edit the `styles.css` file. 🎨
+- **CSS Customization**: To change the appearance of the slideshow, edit the `styles.css` file. 🎨
-- To update the images, audio, and background videos, simply replace the files in the `images/`, `audios/`, and `bgv/` folders.
+- **Replace Media Files**: To update the images, audio, and background videos, simply replace the files in the `images/`, `audios/`, and `bgv/` folders.
-- Modify the `messages.txt` file to update or add messages that appear at the bottom of the screen.
-- Update the `bgm/bgm.mp3` file if you want to change the background music.
+- **Background Music**: Update the `bgm/bgm.mp3` file to change the background music.

 ## Technologies Used 🛠️
 - **HTML**: For the structure and layout of the page.
 - **CSS**: For styling the page, including transitions, animations, and responsiveness.
 - **JavaScript**: For handling the slideshow functionality, media preloading, user interactions, and synchronization of images, audio, and video.

+## Cautions ⚠️
+- **Media Files**: Ensure that the media files in `media.json` are correctly named and the paths are accurate.
+- **Message Synchronization**: Each line in `messages.txt` corresponds to a media entry in `media.json`.
+Ensure the number of lines in `messages.txt` matches the number of entries in `media.json`.
+- **Folder Structure**: Maintain the proper folder structure (images, audios, bgv) to ensure the correct file paths.

 ## License 📝
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.